 Clean Water Program

-Diana Lin received a B.S. degree in Chemical Engineering from the California Institute of Technology, and a Ph.D. degree in Environmental Engineering and Science from Stanford University.
+Diana Lin has a broad range of experience working in industry, policymaking, and science.
+She received a B.S. in Chemical Engineering from the California Institute of Technology.
+She gained experience in environmental compliance working at a major environmental consulting company.
+She then earned a Ph.D. in Environmental Engineering and Science from Stanford University.
 Her dissertation investigated natural attenuation processes from DDT-contaminated sediment in an alpine lake and engineering methods to amend contaminated sediment with activated carbon for remediation.
-After completing her Ph.D., Dr. Lin was a science and policy fellow in the California State Legislature through the California Council on Science and Technology Fellowship Program.
-Dr. Lin served as a legislative aid for a Bay area Assemblymember, where she managed two bills that were signed into law and reviewed legislation on water, natural resources, and public health issues.
-At SFEI, Dr. Lin conducts investigations on contaminants of emerging concern and microplastics in the Bay.
+After completing her Ph.D., Dr. Lin served as a legislative staff for a California Assemblymember, where she managed two bills that were signed into law, and reviewed legislation on water, natural resources, and public health issues.